czx6858/verl/recipe/spin/README.md

 * **DPO Loss:** The PPO policy loss and advantage calculations are replaced with the DPO loss computation (`compute_online_dpo_loss` in `core_algos.py`) within the actor update step (`dp_actor.py`).
 * **Training Orchestration:** The `SpinTrainer` (in `spin_trainer.py`) manages the training loop: generation, preference labeling, optional reference model updates, and policy updates via the DPO loss.

+## Algorithm

+This recipe implements an Online algorithm adapted to the `verl` Reinforcement Learning framework, which provides an alternative to PPO for fine-tuning language models.

+**Online Loop:** Instead of maximizing a scalar reward signal in PPO, this approach directly optimizes the policy model to align with preference data generated *online* during training:

+1.  **Generation:** The current model generates multiple responses for each prompt in a batch.
+2.  **Preference Labeling:** A function evaluates these generated responses to determine which one is preferred (chosen) and which is dispreferred (rejected).
+This can be done using a reward function or implicit ranking based on specific rules.
+(In this algorithm, we use rule-based ranking on the math problem).
+3.  **Update:** This preference tuple (`prompt`, `chosen_response`, `rejected_response`) is used to update the actor model using `compute_online_dpo_loss`, comparing against a reference model.

+**Connection to SPIN:**
+While this recipe uses compute_online_dpo_loss, the online generation loop is dynamically changing the target data distribution generated by LLM itself using a certain Preference Labeling method (rule-based ranking on the math problem by selecting the better one).
+This addresses the limitation mentioned in SPIN's paper about exploring "dynamically changing target data distribution" to potentially elevate LLM performance beyond the fixed human-annotated data ceiling.

 ## Reproduce the Experiment (Example Setup)

 The following steps outline how to set up the environment and run the SPIN recipe, based on the provided test log using GSM8K and Qwen2.5-3B-Instruct.